belle2/basf2/online_book/prerequisites/bash.rst

     and run it with ``bash print_myvariable.sh``.

-    The variable should be empty so the output should just be.
+    The variable should be empty so the output should just be

     .. code-block:: bash

         The value of myvariable is

-    In fact it should not exist at all but the difference between empty and doesn't exist is very small.

 You can tell the shell to export your variables to all programs you call with the ``export`` statement.
 It looks basically the same as the normal variable